RodrigoSanJose/GHWs/README.md

 # GHWs
 A Sage package for computing the generalized Hamming weights (GHWs) and the relative generalized Hamming weights (RGHWs) of linear codes.
+For more details about the algorithms used and the implementation, please read the upcoming paper.

 Examples can be found in the help section of each function (function? will return this section).
-Please check the incoming paper about this topic for more details about the implementation.

 **How to use**: download GHWs.py and write `load("GHWs.py")` in Sage.
 Depending on your current directory, this may require specifying the path of the package, e.g., `load("/home/user/GHWs.py")`.